LevensteinLab/pRNN/docs/models.rst

 Rollout-based Prediction
 ------------------------

-The Rollout-based prediction class (:class: `prnn.utils.Architectures.RolloutRNN`) is an instantiation of :class:`prnn.utils.Architectures.pRNN_th` that does a ``k`` step "rollout" of predictions at each timestep ``t``.
+The Rollout-based prediction class :class:`prnn.utils.Architectures.RolloutRNN` is an instantiation of :class:`prnn.utils.Architectures.pRNN_th` that does a ``k`` step "rollout" of predictions at each timestep ``t``.

-.. automodule:: prnn.utils.Architectures.RolloutRNN
+.. autoclass:: prnn.utils.Architectures.RolloutRNN
     :members:
     :undoc-members:
     :show-inheritance: